 Source Rock Study

 Aptian anoxic source rocks: Available evidence from drilling results suggests that the oil-prone nature of this source rock improves with increasing distance from the shore as one moves away from the diluting effect of the Orange River land-sourced sediment input.
 Furthermore, the thinning of the overburden to the west brings the Aptian succession into the oil window in the deeper water part of the basin towards the south.
-It is noteworthy that the thickness of overburden is not sufficient to have resulted in gas generation.
+It is noteworthy that the thickness of overburden is sufficient to have resulted in good posibility of oil generation in Area-1 Block.

 Petroleum System Elements